-You can call us at 970.484.1250 or you can visit one of our enrollment centers.
+You can book an appointment, you can call us at 970.484.1250, or you can visit one of our enrollment centers.
 We will help you to enroll from start to finish.
 This process typically takes 30-45 minutes, but this largely depends on how prepared you are.
 To prepare for your enrollment meeting, please have the following items available:

 - Your most recent pay stubs and tax return.